 However, now Iris learns that Will was instead on a flight to Seattle that crashed with no survivors.
 Presumed dead, is Will actually alive?

-In Iris’ search for answers, she goes down a rabbit hole into Will’s past.
+In Iris’s search for answers, she goes down a rabbit hole into Will’s past.
 What she discovers may shock her and the reader.
 I stayed awake many nights as I tore through the pages while Iris uncovered new layers.

-Classic And Contemporary Southern Literature
+Classic Southern Novels

 Forced into a loveless marriage, readers watch as Celie finds love elsewhere while reconciling a relationship with her sister who she thought had died years ago.

 Can Celie come out on top after years of abuse and tragedy?

 Scout Finch lives in Maycomb, Alabama with her brother and father, Atticus.
 Atticus is a lawyer during the Great Depression and an extremely racist time in American history.

 One of my favorite southern indie novels of 2018, Meant To Be Broken captures the essence of small-town South Carolina.
 You cannot even buy off-brand Mayo without someone taking notice.

 Rayne is different than the other girls at school yet somehow manages to catch the heart of Preston, high school jock, sweetheart, and cutie pie.

 Do we see where this story is going?